Urination and thirst are increased, and people may lose weight even if they are not trying to.

 The most common complication of treating high blood glucose levels is low blood glucose levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ).
 The risk is greatest for people who are frail, who are sick enough to require frequent hospital admissions, or who are taking several medications.
 Of all available medications to treat diabetes, long-acting sulfonylurea medications or insulin are most likely to cause low blood glucose levels in people with severe or many medical problems and especially in older people.
 When they take these medications, these people are also more likely to have serious symptoms, such as fainting and falling, and to have difficulty thinking or using parts of the body due to low blood glucose levels.

 In older people, hypoglycemia may be less obvious than in younger people.
 Confusion caused by hypoglycemia may be mistaken for dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more or the sedative effect of medications.
-Also, people who have difficulty communicating (as after a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more or as a result of dementia) may not be able to let anyone know they are having symptoms.
+Also, people who have difficulty communicating (as after a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more or as a result of dementia) may not be able to let anyone know they are having symptoms.

 Monitoring diabetes treatment